pratikaman/pratikaman/README.md

 - 👋 Hi, I’m @pratikaman
-- 👀 I’m interested in App development, Machine Learning, Deep learning.
+- 👀 I’m interested in App development, Machine Learning.
 - 🌱 I’m currently learning and creating apps with Flutter and Python.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me- pratikaman.atom@gmail.com